LandoCodesRissian/CodeGenerator/README.md

 ## Credits
-Used ChatGPT for reference when I could not get a line of code to work Javascript&Jquery textbook
+- Used ChatGPT for reference when I could not get a line of code to work
+- Javascript&Jquery textbook
+- Brother-in-law

 ## License
 MIT License